Limited Edition of 5 + 2 AP

 At first, the more a circle is distant, the more sidesteps can be taken, the more facets can be observed.
 But from a certain distance on things are getting less precise.
 So back inwards.
 Or back and forth.
 Distance becomes matter, material, the width of the steps sideways and the length of the ones back and forth become form as much as the the glances at the other and the gestures that follow the glances.
 Steps, glances and gestures become a partitura… at first circular, then unfolding linear…"

-Signed and numbered by the photographer on the reverse, frame on request
+Signed and numbered by the photographer on the reverse, framed on request